anthoniambah/functions/README.md

 - Array Index: this are numbers given to the elements in an array, starting from 0.
 The elements can be accessed using their index numbers.

 2. Javascript Functions: A javascript function is a block of code that performs a particular task.
 You have the "function" keyword first, followed by a "name" and then the parentheses ().
+The code to be executed is placed inside curly brackets {}.

-The function name can
+- The function name can contain letters, digits, underscores and dollar signs.
+- The parentheses may include parameter names separated by commas.